112233-liangwenji/TICA/README.md

 # ⚙️ Quick Start
 1. Download the dataset and put it in ./load.
-2. Download the pre-trained backbone.
+2. Download the pre-trained backbone (ResNet-50, Swin-Tiny and Hrnet-18).
 3. Training:
 ```bash
 python train.py --config configs/train_{%backbone%}_shadow_{%dataset%}.yaml